 1. Gilan Rural Heritage Museum

 This place is more than just a museum.
 The heritage, culture, and history behind the closed doors of the old and traditional houses are much more worth it than it seems.
 You can find out so much about Gilan in only this one museum.
-Various kinds of ceremonies will be executed in different times of the years like Yalda, the longest night of the year, or Arous Baran that is a tradition for weddings.
+Various kinds of ceremonies will be executed at different times of the year like Yalda, the longest night of the year, or Arous Baran which is a tradition for weddings.
 While walking along the paths and listening to some of the old songs of northern regions, you will see people in colorful traditional costumes baking bread, serving drinks, or making products that you can only find in the North of Iran.
-So make sure to treat yourself with some delicious cookies or buying some souvenirs as a memorial.
+So make sure to treat yourself to some delicious cookies or buy some souvenirs as a memorial.

 2. Masouleh Village

 Masouleh is famous for the spectacular architecture that its village owns on one of the steep hillsides.
 The yard of the houses above is the roof of the houses below.
 This fact makes this village unusual in a way but pleasing to look at as well.
-Every single has colorful flowerpots on their balcony that spreads a great vibe to the environment besides giving the village a beautiful look.
-Among the houses you can find shops, restaurants and cafes in which you can take a break, trying some Persian tea or local foods.
+Every single house has colorful flowerpots on its balcony that spread a great vibe to the environment besides giving the village a beautiful look.
+Among the houses, you can find shops, restaurants, and cafes in which you can take a break, and try some Persian tea or local foods.
 The locals are very kind and generous.
 You can buy products and handicrafts that are for sale from them.

 3. Rudkhan Castle